diegoddox/react-redux-toastr/README.md

 ```

 ##### Toastr: `message`
-This one are in case you wanna show a large amount of information, unlike the other methods above this will not close automatically to close the user has to click on the close button.
+This one is in case you wanna show a large amount of information, unlike the other methods above this will not close automatically unless you provide a `timeout` in the `message` options.

-In case you don't pass the `title` a default one will be provided.

 ```
 const toastrMessageOptions = {
   onShowComplete: () => console.log('SHOW: animation is done'),
-  onHideComplete: () => console.log('HIDE: animation is done')
+  onHideComplete: () => console.log('HIDE: animation is done'),
+  timeout: 10000
 };
 toastr.message('Title', 'text <img src="myimage.jpg" />', toastrMessageOptions)
 ```